When it comes to investing in the stock market, there are countless investing apps to choose from.

 This makes it highly attractive to a wide range of investors, especially those who do not like paying fees to have their money managed, and those who are just getting started with investing.

 M1 Finance is designed to be extremely easy to use, and it makes investing easier than it has ever been before.
 It is no surprise that the user base for M1 is snowballing.

-With M1 Finance, you can purchase as little as 1/10,000th of a share of a stock or ETF that trades on the platform.
+With M1 Finance, you can purchase as little as 1/10,000th of a share of a stock or ETF that trades on the platform through fractional shares.

 Smart rebalancing is also done periodically by the robo-advisor to make sure that your portfolio is being readjusted to account for change and performance.
 For example, when you put more money into your M1 Finance account, it will go towards whatever you are underweight in.